-In 1956, The Very Rev. Eusebe M. Menard, O.F.M., founded Holy Apostles College and Seminary in Cromwell, Connecticut, to provide a college-level program of education and formation for men discerning a vocation to the priesthood.
+In 1956, The Very Rev. Eusebe M. Menard, O.F.M., founded Holy Apostles Seminary in Cromwell, Connecticut, to provide a college-level program of education and formation for men discerning a vocation to the priesthood.
 Holy Apostles Seminary started as a college-level, preparatory seminary, which Father Menard entrusted to the Missionaries of the Holy Apostles.

 In 1972, in accordance with both the directives of Vatican Council II and its responsibilities to the larger Christian community, Holy Apostles College and Seminary broadened its purpose to include undergraduate degrees for men who were not seminarians and for women.
 Both Associate of Arts and Bachelor of Arts degrees were offered.

 In 1978, the focus of the seminary program broadened to include a graduate degree program in addition to the undergraduate seminary program.
-For the first time, seminarians were able to earn the Master of Divinity degree and complete the entire program of priestly formation at Holy Apostles College and Seminary.
+For the first time, seminarians were able to earn the Master of Divinity degree and complete the entire program of priestly formation at Holy Apostles Seminary.

 In 1979, Holy Apostles College and Seminary received accreditation from the New England Commission of Higher Education.

 In 1982, the Holy Apostles College and Seminary began offering the Master of Arts degree to further educate the laity in the faith and to prepare them to serve in the many apostolates of the Church.